 A furtive glance, no longer smiling:

 “Soon, very soon!”
-But it was never soon; in fact, at times it was longer., There was a crisis and she had to work harder not to lose everything we owned.
-When she was with me it was always night, and no longer did I see the sun’s rays filter through her hair which was now shorter and more sparse.
-Her soft and radiant skin, as I remembered, was withering more every day and her eyes were no longer immense.
+But it was never soon; in fact, at times, it was even later.
+There was a crisis and she had to work harder not to lose everything we owned.
+When she was with me it was always night, and no longer did I see the sun’s rays filter through her hair which was now shorter and sparser.
+Her soft and radiant skin, as I remembered, was withering more every day and her eyes were no more immense.

 At night she was able to sing only a verse of my lullabies because she was too tired.
-Her scent was gone and out of her hands, the skin now rough and battered, you could have guessed it was just the terrible stench of trichloroethylene.
+Her scent was gone and out of the skin of her hands, now rough and battered, you could guess only the terrible stench of trichloroethylene.

 Would she ever go back to being a beautiful woman?
 In desperation I told myself that no, it would have never been possible.
 Now she was drowned out by the stench of trichloroethylene, and her eyes were perpetually bloodshot because of the acids whose vapors invaded the whole environment where she worked.

 I was growing up and I asked myself many questions.
-Sometimes, while I ate what she had cooked, I felt it was the appropriate time to ask her some questions:
+Sometimes, while I ate what she had cooked, I felt it was the appropriate time to ask: